stuartleeks/stuartleeks.com/content/posts/dotfiles-tools-wrappers.md

 With the script in place, I created an alias.
 For example, to wrap the `jq` command, I used the following: `alias jq=~/dotfiles/wrapper.sh jq`.
 Any additional arguments passed to the `jq` alias are passed to the wrapper script which passes them on to the real `jq`.

 Having hacked this together, I gave it a test from my bash prompt and it worked - the script output a warning and then called `jq` passing the extra arguments along.
-With hindsight, the fact that the script worked aat this point _might_ have started alarm bells ringing, but we'll come back to that shortly.
+With hindsight, the fact that the script worked at this point _might_ have started alarm bells ringing, but we'll come back to that shortly.

 My next test was to create a bash script that called `jq` and test that the wrapper approach still worked there.